 Furthermore, Himalayan cats are prone to having watery eyes and eye boogers; thus, you must also wipe their eyes daily to avoid infection.

-Pet supply stores have special wipes safe especially made for them.
+Pet supply stores have special wipes especially made for them.

 To start, you can utilize clicker training.

-For example, you may teach your cats to the pot by leading them towards their litter boxes using their favorite snack.
+For example, you may teach your cats to the pot by leading them toward their litter boxes using their favorite snack.

 Every time they made it successfully, quickly click your clicker before giving them a treat.

-Do this until your cat recognizes their scent on their litter box and understands that it’s the area where they’ll do their business.
+Do this until your cat recognizes the scent on their litter box and understands that it’s the area where they’ll do their business.